vrnvu/vrnvu.github.io/content/blog/2022-06-07-syntax-vs-semantics.md

 +++
 ---

-Ok.
-I'm tired of this topic.

-Two definitions quoting one of my favourite courses [^1].
+Two definitions quoting one of our favourite courses [^1].

 - **Syntax**.
 By syntax, we mean the rules that define what forms a well-formed program in the language.
 Including the keywords, restrictions on whitespace and formatting, punctuation, operators, etc.